Why it is Hard to ID the “Best” Mobile Device

 There is no perfect mobile device for me yet.
 So, I’ll continue to use a couple of best-of-breed devices in different situations for now.

-2 thoughts on “Why it is Hard to ID the “Best” Mobile Device
+2 responses to “Why it is Hard to ID the “Best” Mobile Device”

 I wonder if the iphone winmo issue will be like mac vs pc?
 I like my Tilt wm 6 device sure wish att would due upgrade to 6.1.